![]() |

 Ingredients:

-- 2 pounds lomo de cerdo (pork shoulder roast), cut in chunks
+- 2 pounds lomo de cerdo (pork shoulder or butt roast), cut in large pieces

 - 1/2 medium onion